 But Cat hadn’t stayed broken.
 Somehow, she’d picked up the pieces and molded herself into an avenger of the very woman who’d shattered her.
 Now, with every vampire she slew, Cat was trying to murder the parts of herself her mum had caused her to despise…and also to buy back her mother’s love.

 She shouldn’t have had to be that strong.
 No one should.

 Suddenly, she stood.
 “Speaking of my mother, I have to call her.
 She’ll be worried sick.
 I’ve come home late before, but I’ve never been out this long.
 She’ll think one of you bloodsuckers finally killed me.”

 That smashed through his control.
-“Your mum knows you’ve been luring vampires with promises of shagging then killing them?
+“Your mum knows you’ve been hunting vampires?
 And she allows you do to do this?”